shiba89/tale-blogc/content/post/2017-03-29-introducing-tale.md

 TITLE:  Introducing Tale
 DATE: 2017-03-29
 AUTHOR: Chester
+DESCRIPTION: Tale is a minimal Jekyll theme curated for storytellers.
+It is designed and developed by myself for a friend who writes short stories.
 ---
 Tale is a minimal [Jekyll](https://jekyllrb.com/) theme curated for storytellers.
 It is designed and developed by [myself](https://github.com/chesterhow/) for a friend who writes short stories.